Indefinite Morse 2-functions; broken fibrations and generalizations: Introduction

 Of course there is an extensive history behind this paper in the world of singularity theory, which is too long to present, and an extensive history in complex algebraic geometry in the study of honest Lefschetz fibrations.
 A purely topological precedent lies in the study of round handles; see~\cite{Asimov} and~\cite{BaykurSunukjian}, for example.

 Theorem~\ref{T:Uniqueness}, when $n=4$ and without fiber-connectedness, was originally proved by Williams~\cite{Williams}.
-Theorem~\ref{T:1Existence} is completely standard.
+Theorem~\ref{T:1Existence} is standard, with some of it proved in~\cite{Saeki}.
 The $B^1$--valued (cobordism) case of Theorem~\ref{T:1Uniqueness} is an essential ingredient in developing the calculus of framed links for $3$--manifolds and thus appears in~\cite{Kirby}.
 It seems that the fiber-connected assertion in the $S^1$--valued case of Theorem~\ref{T:1Uniqueness} is a new result, and was originally posed to us as a question by Katrin Wehrheim and Chris Woodward.

 If we remove the adjectives ``indefinite'' and ``fiber-connected'' from the above theorems then the theorems become simply the facts that Morse functions, Morse $2$--functions, and generic homotopies between them are, in fact, generic.
 Although in the above discussion we simply stated that Morse functions, Morse $2$--functions and the homotopies we are calling ``generic'' are actually generic, in fact the definitions we prefer are in terms of local models, and the fact that maps and homotopies with these local models are generic (and in fact stable) is a standard result in singularity theory.